Marmatee/daylight/README.md

 ### Installation
 - To test the extension yourself, download and extract daylight*.zip and then follow these instructions: https://developer.chrome.com/extensions/getstarted#unpacked
+- Load the "unpacked extension" in the daylight*/extension folder (which contains the manifest.json file)

 ### Credits
 - flutberf - http://imgur.com/gallery/hvLyp